Sam---/sam-basic/README.md

 * Goto Statement
 * ALL CAPS

-This said, BASIC looks to have an actual parser, while SAM-BASIC has a mess worse that what the C Shell uses.
+This said, BASIC looks to have an actual parser, while SAM-BASIC has a something a cat might have coughed up.
 Everything is done with regular expressions.

 Some goals for the future: